 There are many end-to-end groups, some are at various points along the trail, others have now finished the trail.

-Designed as an endurance event, the Operation Flinders Challenge gives participants the choice of 18, 34, 50 or 100km distances to tackle in teams of two, three or four.
+Designed as an endurance event, the Operation Flinders Challenge gives participants the choice of 10, 21.1 or 42.2 km distances to tackle in teams of two, three or four.
 Experience a walk or run through the stunning Adelaide Hills and Mt Lofty Ranges, along the Torrens River, Yurrebilla and Heysen Trails.

 All funds raised will solely support the Operation Flinders Foundation, helping transform the lives of young people 'at risk'.